lauramartinezes/chimera/README.md

 ### *(Optional)*

+5. To look at the umap projections in an interactive manner, run `a05_visualize_umaps_in_app.py`

-5. If you want to try other datasets, splitting proportions or other configurations, update `config.yaml`
+5. To try other datasets, splitting proportions or other configurations, update `config.yaml`

 6. Repeat step 3 and 4